omairaslam/Perplexity-Powerups/README.md

 - **Feedback System**: Both buttons provide visual confirmation with checkmark animation
 - **HTML Preservation**: Maintains rich formatting for seamless pasting in both modes

+### Copy to Google Doc Feature
+- **Google Doc Button**: Grayscale document icon for copying rich text to a new Google Doc, matching the style of other toolbar icons
+- **One-Click Copy Workflow**: Copies response content as rich text (HTML) and opens a new Google Doc in a new tab
+- **Visual Feedback**: Shows a confirmation message after copying

 ### Performance Optimizations
 - **Mutation Observer**: Efficiently monitors DOM changes for dynamic content
 - **Debounced Execution**: Uses 500ms delay to prevent excessive processing